nock/nock/README.md

 This setup says that we will intercept every HTTP call to `http://myapp.iriscouch.com`.

-It will intercept an HTTP GET request to '/users/1' and reply with a status 404.
+It will intercept an HTTP GET request to '/users/1' and reply with a status 200, and the body will contain a user representation in JSON.

 Then the test can call the module, and the module will do the HTTP requests.